mit-acl/gym-collision-avoidance/README.md

 - Get GA3C-CADRL to actually use the dict obs?
 - Clean up README
 - Fix permissions on all files
-- Download on a fresh computer and test

 ---